Fabulousman23/meet/README.md

       When the user views the list of events \
       Then the event elements are collapsed

-  Scenario 2: user can expand an event to see more details
+  Scenario 2: User can expand an event to see its details \
-     Given that user already clicked on show button to reveal event details
+     Given the list of events is displayed \
+When the user clicks on an event element \
+Then the event element is expanded to show more details

   Scenario 3: user can collapse an event to hide event details
      Given that user already clicked on hide button to collapse event detail